rikosintie/Ubuntu4NetworkEngineers/docs/SSH.md

 - IOS
 - Android

-WHich makes it a great option.
+Which makes it a great option.
 I personally use it on all of those except Windows.
 It syncs to the cloud so no matter what device I am on I have all of my hosts, keys, etc. It also has color coding for most network devices and a lot of themes.

 I bought it years ago when it was in beta.
 It's now a $10.00 per month subscription.
 I think it's worth $10 per month but you will have to decide for yourself.